abagames/pixel-art-gen/README.md

   isShowingEdge: true, // show the edge pixels
   isShowingBody: true, // show the body pixels
   isLimitingColors: false, // limit the using colors
+  isUsingLetterForm: false, // using the letter form for the pattern
+  letterFormChar: "x", // the pattern letter for the letter form
+  letterFormFontFamily: "monospace", // font for the letter form
+  letterFormFontSize: 8,
+  isRotatingLetterForm: false // rotate the letter form to the right
 ```

 You can set the default options of the library.